LewisTowart/tech258_cloud/security/vpc-setup.md

 As always make sure to set the owner tag, review your settings and select create when you are confident.

-You can check everything has been set up correct by using the app public IP and going to the posts page.
+You can check everything has been set up correctly by using the app public IP and going to the posts page.

 ### Step 4.

-Here we are now going to create a new vitural machine.
+Here we are now going to create a new virtual machine.
 Similar to before search virtual machine select that option.
 Then select create.

-Now set out the options as below and add zone 2.
+Now set out the options as below making sure to note the marketplace image of Ubuntu 22.04 and adding availability zone 2.

 ![alt text](Markdown_Images/nva-name.PNG)

-ssh keys standard and disk
+As before select our paired ssh keys, the correct size standard-B1 and this time with a new virtual machine select security type standard.

-Now we need to ste the dmz network
+Now we need to set up our DMZ subnet.
+So select DMZ subnet and allow shh, this is because we are going to need to access our NVA instance to setup IP forwarding.

 ![alt text](Markdown_Images/dmz-net-set.PNG)

-set tags and create
+As before don't forget to set your tags up with the owner and your name then when you have review your current setup select create.

 ### Step 5.

-We want to ssh into our app vm to see how packages are being sent to the database. we can use the ping command.
+We want to ssh into our app vm to see if packages are being sent to the database.
+The below command send packages to the database to make sure that it is receiving them.

 ```
 ping "database private ip"